 Do I need to be a U.S. Citizen to apply for Heating Assistance?

 You do not have to be a U.S. Citizen to apply for Heating Assistance, nor does everyone in the household have to be a U.S. Citizen.
 You will need to provide verification of U.S. Citizenship or Qualified Alien status.
 For Further information please call the office at (617) 657-5301.

 What if I have applied for Heating Assistance within the last 2 years?

 Please be sure to send in all information with your heating assistance application as quickly as possible so that we can review and process your application.

 Does the intake worker process my application?

 The intake worker takes your information and tries to obtain all information needed to complete the application.
-Your application will then be reviewed by a certifier according to your completed application date.
-At that point additional information may be requested to determine eligibility based on program guidelines.
+Your application will be reviewed based on program guidelines.
 A letter will be sent to you requesting additional information, or informing you of your eligibility and benefit amount.